isomerpages/moe-chongfu/news/news/_posts/2023-02-17-post-SOTA’s Primary 6 Art Competition 2023.md

 The list of winners can be found on SOTA school’s website [here](https://www.sota.edu.sg/p6artcom2023).

-You can also view the other entries from our very own Chongfu School students at our Aesthetics Wall of Exhibits (AWE), facing the parade square.
+You can also view the other entries from our very own Chongfu School students at our Aesthetics Wall of Exhibits (AWE) located near the staffroom.